koush/AnyKernel/README.md

 ## // Instructions ##

-1. Place final kernel build product, e.g. Image.gz-dtb or zImage to name a couple, in the zip root (any separate dt, dtb or recovery_dtbo, and/or dtbo should also go here for devices that require custom ones, each will fallback to the original if not included)
+1. Place final kernel build product, e.g. Image.gz-dtb or zImage to name a couple, in the zip root (any separate dt, dtb or recovery_dtbo, dtbo and/or vendor_dlkm should also go here for devices that require custom ones, each will fallback to the original if not included)

 2. Place any required ramdisk files in /ramdisk (/vendor_ramdisk for simple multi-partition vendor_boot support) and module files in /modules (with the full path like /modules/system/lib/modules)